zalolorza/MidoFramework/readme.md

 2) Use `$this->render()` to render the default Twig view.
 Mido uses a template hierarchy system that mimics and extends [WordPress template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/).

 3) You can skip Mido's hierarchy by specifying your own template: `$this->render('your-better-template.twig')`.
-Directory is not requiered, only the file name.
-It will render the first twig file with the same filename located in any subdirectory inside of `/views`.
+Directory is not requiered, only the filename.
+Mido will render the first twig file that maches the filename and it's located in any subdirectory inside of `/views`.

-### Posts and CPT
+## Posts and CPT

+Each post

-### Pages
+## Pages
-### Taxonomies
+## Taxonomies

 ## Managers
 1. This is